dkneis/rodeo/README.md

 Package contents
 ---------------------------------------------

-The package currently provides a single reference class named just like the package (``rodeo``).
+The package currently provides a single R6 class named just like the package (``rodeo``).
 It contains several class- and non-class methods to

   - import a conceptual model from tabular text files (or spreadsheets).
   - generate source code to be passed to an ODE-solver.